Skip to Content

 How to Make Your Property Less Appealing to Cicadas

-While you cannot eliminate cicadas from an area completely, you can reduce their activity near your home.
+You cannot prevent cicadas from emerging, but you can greatly reduce their activity near your home.

 Protect Young Trees